-I am married with two children, my maiden name is Tiernan and I lived in West Bank, Widnes until I was five.
+I am married to Ian and we have two children, my maiden name is Tiernan and I lived in West Bank, Widnes until I was five.
 I attended St Patrick’s nursery, St Bede’s and St Joseph’s schools in Widnes.
-I have spent the past 16 years running a small local family business with my husband and like many people in Widnes have also worked at ‘the GUS’.
+I have spent the past 20 years running a small local family business with my husband and like many people in Widnes have also worked at ‘the GUS’.

-Alongside being a Kingsway Ward & Halton Councillor since December 2014, I now work as Constituency Assistant to Derek Twigg MP and continue to help run a small local business with my husband.
+Alongside being a Kingsway Ward & Halton Councillor since December 2014, I work as Office Manager & Senior Caseworker to Derek Twigg MP and continue to help run a small local business with my husband.

 One of my main principles is fairness.
 I believe that our society should be much fairer, that your background and where you are from should not have a detrimental impact on your life chances, that hard work should be properly rewarded.
 I believe that it is our duty to look after the young, elderly and vulnerable in our community.
 I believe that one day we will achieve a fairer society.

-In the meantime, I try my best to try to help make things better, solve issues for people and try to protect our vulnerable in whatever way I can.
+In the meantime, I try my best to try to help make things better, solve issues for people if I can and try to protect our vulnerable in whatever way I can.
 I can’t always succeed but I will always try.

 The work I do as a councillor is so varied that it is difficult to list it – from anti-social behaviour, litter, bollards, parking, alley gates, representing on planning issues, social care issues, housing, homelessness, to school governor, scrutiny of council policies, budgets, to name a few.
 If you can think of it, I’ve usually come across it.